This video was recorded for the 10th anniversary of hae day :-)

 I am an HAE patient myself and a caregiver to my son, who also has HAE.

-I hold the Vice Chairman role of HAE Scandinavia and am a member of the Board of Directors of HAEi.
+I hold the Vice President role of HAE Scandinavia and am a member of the Board of Directors of HAEi.

-Also, I serve as a Project Manager for HAEi’s event management system EventZoo and am the Regional Patient Advocate for Nordics & DACH.
+Also, I serve as a Project Manager for HAEi’s event management system EventZoo and am the Regional Patient Advocate for Nordics, DACH, and Israel.

 Tell us a little about your region

-The region I represent is Nordics & DACH.
+The region I represent is Nordics, DACH, and Israel.

 Nordics cover the following countries: Denmark, the Faroe Islands, Finland, Greenland, Iceland, Norway, and Sweden.